com-480-data-visualization/data-visualization-project-2021-jin-juice/milestones/milestone1.md

 ![Posts and Comments Num.
 Time Series](../data/posts_per_day.png "Posts and Comments Num.
 Time Series")

 In addition to that, we analyzed the time series of posts, comments and hashtags numbers.
 The analysis revealed that their influx incresed drastically around key events such as the 4th of July (Independece Day), the 3rd of November elections, and around the 6th of Januray Capitol Raid.

+### Twitter <> Parler

+Exploration of the similarities and relationships between Donald Trump's tweet and the discussions of his supporters on Parler.
+We try to infer how Trump's tweets influence the discussions of his supporters in the Parler app.
+We are also trying to infer the converse, how Trump adapts his communication based on the polarity of his supporters.

+The exploration is done in [this notebook](https://github.com/com-480-data-visualization/data-visualization-project-2021-jin-juice/blob/master/eda/milestone_1_twitter-parler.ipynb)

 ### Geodata